Collab4Sloth/Documentation/doc/docs/Documentation/User/index.md

 </figure>

 `SLOTH` is developed on top of `MFEM` [@mfem].
-It is implemented in C++ and the source code is managed with CMake.
+It is implemented in C++ and the software build process is managed with CMake.

 This page focuses on the kernel of `SLOTH`, providing all the essential information users need to construct or modify a `SLOTH` data file.
 This includes: